 - Some ‘water remaining’ is lost to evaporation, seepage and other transmission losses.
 While in the system, this water has some benefit to the environment, depending on the duration, volume and timing of its flow.

 - Water use figures are licensed account usage, including general security, high security, conveyance, water utilities, domestic and stock, and supplementary access.
 These use estimates include licensed water use for both consumptive and environmental purposes.

 - Floodplain harvesting is not included in the charts.
 Diversions include licensed environmental water use.

 - The data for each valley represents total water available and is taken from a representative gauging station downstream of major tributary inflows and upstream of major extractions.

 - Total flow and observed diversions in the Murrumbidgee Valley are influenced by water released from the Snowy Mountains Scheme.
 In percentage terms the influence is greatest in dry years.
 Development in the valley reflects this inter-valley transfer.

 - Wet, median and dry flow levels are sourced from long-term (120-year) hydrological modelling of conditions for water sharing plans.

 - A dry year is based on the 80th percentile flow, that is in 80 years out of 100, flows will exceed this value.
 The median year is based on the 50th percentile flow, and a wet year uses the 20th percentile flow.

-To offset the impact of water extraction and structures that regulate river flows, and to maintain the health of natural systems and water sources, a share of the water resource is set aside for environmental purposes.
-The Water Management Act 2000 recognises and provides for two types of environmental water in water sharing plans for NSW's regulated rivers:
+To offset the impact of water extraction and structures that regulate river flows, a share of the water resource is set aside for environmental purposes to maintain the health of natural systems and water sources.
+The Water Management Act 2000 recognises and provides for two types of environmental water in the water sharing plans for NSW's regulated rivers: